🇵🇱

 KSeF (National e-Invoicing System)

 Poland is implementing mandatory e-invoicing through KSeF (Krajowy System e-Faktur).
 B2B e-invoicing becomes mandatory from February 2026 for large businesses (revenue over PLN 200 million), extending to all B2B from April 2026.
 B2B invoices will need to be submitted through the KSeF platform.
+No financial penalties apply for KSeF non-compliance during February–December 2026.

 Invoice Requirements (Faktura)